Blog

 There are many ways to use your community to promote your brand without coming across as pushy.
 For example, introducing new product features in relevant spaces, using blog content to start discussions, or creating content that truly adds value.

-8. Vet New Members
+8. Vet new members

 If your community forum is relatively open, you may receive many new member applications.
 This is a good sign as it signifies a thriving community.
 But it can also be a significant moderation challenge, especially if the new member base includes trolls.